Natandradesa/Natandradesa.github.io/content/authors/admin/_index.md

     summary: |
       In my Master’s program, I developed co-clustering methods based on the Gaussian kernel for the fuzzy clustering approach.
 We proposed a baseline model that uses only the Gaussian kernel as a       dissimilarity measure.
 In addition, we proposed two variants that automatically compute variable (attribute) weights.
 One of the models considers a global weight, meaning that the weights          are the same for all object clusters, while the other considers local weights, meaning that each variable has a specific weight for each object cluster.
 Experiments performed with both synthetic and real datasets, in comparison with state-of-the-art co-clustering and conventional clustering algorithms, showed the effectiveness of the proposed algorithms.

-  - area: BSc in Statistics, 2020
+  - area: BSc in Statistics
     institution: Federal University of Paraíba
     date_start: 2016-07-01
     date_end: 2020-06-01